Home

 What you can learn from your income statement

-While income statements don’t cover everything you need to know, you can utilize them alongside balance sheets and cash flow statements to create a fuller picture of your financial and business performance.
+Income statements don’t cover everything you need to know about your business.
+But you can use them alongside balance sheets and cash flow statements to create a fuller picture of your financial and business performance.

 The ins and outs of income statements

-In his book, How to Keep Score in Business, finance and accounting author Robert Follett observed that business owners are often confused when it comes to keeping track of their finances.
+In his book, How to Keep Score in Business, finance and accounting author Robert Follett observed that business owners are often confused about how to keep track of their finances.

 He argued that it’s easy to get mixed up with the smaller-picture data like profits, assets, and cash flow rather than take a step back and look at a company’s finances as a whole.

-Whether you’re stepping into the accounting realm for the first time or have always crunched the numbers your accounting team puts together, there’s no doubt that the more minor aspects of your business’ financial health can be overwhelming to track.
+Whether you’re digging into your numbers for the first time or have always analyzed the financial statements your accounting team puts together, there’s no doubt that the more minor aspects of your business’s financial health can be overwhelming to track.

-And that’s why your core business activities need income statements: These handy financial documents are essential for business planning and ensuring your company’s financial health.
+And that’s why your core business activities need income statements: These handy financial documents are essential for business planning and measuring your company’s financial health.

 What is an income statement and why is it important?

-Whether you generate one monthly, quarterly, or annually, an income statement (also called a profit and loss statement) should show you the revenue, expenses, profits, and losses your business experienced during that given period.
+Whether you generate an income statement monthly, quarterly, or annually, this financial report (also called a profit and loss statement) shows you the revenue, expenses, profits, and losses your business experienced during that period.

 Overall, income statements are essential to understanding whether your company is performing well and gives you a glimpse of your company’s profitability.